FeiLiuEM/PageRank-weight-drug/README.md

 `conda install --yes --file requirements.txt`

-We recommend use `jupyter notebook` with [VSCode](https://code.visualstudio.com/) to calculate.
+We recommend use `jupyter notebook` extension of [VSCode](https://code.visualstudio.com/) to calculate.
 It is very intuitive.

 ## Data structure